FelixSchladt/OxideWM/man/src/oxide-bar.1.md

 # DESCRIPTION

-Define the behavior of the statusbar for OxideWm.
+Define the behavior of the statusbar for Oxide.
 The config file provides the posibillity to customise the text and background color of the oxide statusbar.
-As same as the config file for oxide, the config for the statusbar is written in YAML.
+As same as the config file for Oxide, the config for the statusbar is written in YAML.

 # FILES